ZLKong/Awesome-Collection-Token-Reduction/README.md

 - **`2025/03/24`** Added CVPR 2025, ICLR 2025, WACV 2025, AAAI 2025, EMNLP 2024.

 ## Table of Contents
-A detailed list of papers organized by modality can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1tZvQEwK8y3fXRufEsz3VOcUcyBzexTj-x7WLLGIzIMg/edit?usp=sharing), including a brief introduction of the **task, token reduction type, contribution, and methodology** for each paper (update weekly).
+A detailed list of papers organized by modality can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1tZvQEwK8y3fXRufEsz3VOcUcyBzexTj-x7WLLGIzIMg/edit?usp=sharing), including a brief introduction of the **task, token reduction type, contribution, and methodology** for each paper.

 - [🌁 Vision](#vision)
 - [📝 Language](#language)